-- (a) An employee who is to be laid off shall be entitled to severance pay calculated on the basis of one (1) month current salary for each year of service to a maximum of six (6) months' salary, which will be paid out on a monthly basis. - (b) If an employee who has received a severance payment is recalled, they will refund to the College, the portion of severance that exceeds one (1) month severance for each month of layoff.
+(a) An employee who is to be laid off shall be entitled to severance pay calculated on the basis of one-month current salary for each year of service to a maximum of six months' salary, which will be paid out on a biweekly basis.

+(b) If an employee who has received a severance payment is recalled, they will refund to the College, the portion of severance that exceeds one month severance for each month of layoff.